halimcme/worldofpain/GRAPEVINE.md

 -lixwebsocket -lcrypto -lssl -lpthread -luuid -lcrossguid
 ```
 ### Changes needed for stock Circle/tba code bases:
-World of Pain uses C++ vector classes for things like descriptor_list and character_list, so if you don't, you'll need to replace lines in grapevine.cpp such as the following:
+Unlike stock CircleMUD/tbaMUD, World of Pain uses C++ vector classes for things like descriptor_list and character_list, so if you don't, you'll need to replace lines in grapevine.cpp such as the following:
 ```
   for (auto &i : descriptor_list)
 ```